falste/nlss/README.md

 as well as connect them in series and simulate them automatically.

 Building a nlss can be done by providing the symbolic functions f and g or by using the NLSSBuilder, which is based on the lagrange formalism.

-# Contributing
-This project is not done by any means.
-Feel free to suggest changes or implement them yourself.

-# Contributors
-Falke Stephan